CMS365-PTY-LTD/EbaySharp/readme.md

 }
 ```

-This method returns a refresh token which is valid for 18 months.
+This method returns a refresh token which is valid for 18 months or If you change your user/id or password.
 You will need to re run this function after 18 months when refresh token has expired.
 We will use the refresh token and generate an access token.

 ```C#
 IdentityController identityController=new IdentityController();